What Types of Injuries or Conditions Are Covered?

 The Pennsylvania Workmen's (Workers') Compensation Act provides compensation for employees who are injured as a result of employment, without regard to fault.
 This includes work-related injuries and occupational diseases or conditions.

 - Or any number of accidents on the job – even if the worker alone caused the injury.

-Occupational health conditions can occur through repetitive motion or exposure to noise, chemicals, or other hazards.
-This can cause deafness, loss of motion, reduced range of motion of a limb, or pain and limited movement such as carpal tunnel syndrome.
-An employer may be liable for aggravating a condition as well.
+Conditions such as the above can cause deafness, loss of motion, reduced range of motion of a limb, or both pain and limited movement as is the case regarding carpal tunnel syndrome, a common occupational injury.
+An employer may be liable for aggravating a medical condition as well.

 Medical Benefits & Wage Indemnity for Missed Work

 Workers’ compensation claimants are entitled to medical benefits and wage indemnity for missing work.
 Benefits begin to be payable upon notice of injury for medical treatment and after five days off work on account of a work-related injury.
 Wages are paid at the rate of 2/3 of the average weekly wage.
 Injured workers cannot sue an employer for pain and suffering.
 However, claimants do not need to prove negligence or fault to be entitled to benefits.
 This benefits workers because, even if you are at fault for your injuries, you are still entitled to compensation.

 An employer may issue a notice of compensation payable if the employer agrees that an injury occurred, but the employer may limit or restrict the description of the injury, and therefore the injured worker should seek the advice of an attorney.
 A competent attorney can ensure that the worker’s injury is properly represented, including all supporting documentation, to avoid underpayment or even an outright denial of a workers’ compensation claim.